Hurleveur/CTF/README.md

 # Robotics CTF

-A secure foundation for a robotics-themed Capture the Flag (CTF) platform built with Next.js, TypeScript, and Tailwind CSS.
+A secure foundation for a robotics-themed Capture the Flag (CTF) platform built with Next.js 15, React 19, TypeScript, and Tailwind CSS 4.
+The platform serves as both a functional robotics company website and a foundation for CTF challenges with intentionally vulnerable endpoints for educational purposes.

-More information on the challenge can be found here https://docs.google.com/document/d1GGjiT-Mqt2SwmtnR8Sl-mwafcmb8L8rvEv4A57VT8gY
+More information on the challenge can be found here: https://docs.google.com/document/d1GGjiT-Mqt2SwmtnR8Sl-mwafcmb8L8rvEv4A57VT8gY

 ## 🚀 Features

 - **Secure Foundation**: Built with security best practices from the ground up
-- **Modern Stack**: Next.js 14 with App Router, TypeScript, and Tailwind CSS
+- **Modern Stack**: Next.js 15.5.2 with App Router, React 19.1.1, TypeScript 5.9.2, and Tailwind CSS 4.1.12
+- **Supabase Authentication**: Server-side authentication with Row Level Security (RLS)
-- **Comprehensive Testing**: Jest setup with example tests for API security
+- **Comprehensive Testing**: Jest 30.1.2 setup with security-focused tests
-- **Security Headers**: Global security headers to prevent common attacks
+- **Security Headers**: CSP, HSTS, X-Frame-Options configured via middleware
-- **Middleware Protection**: Centralized request handling and authentication
-- **Input Validation**: Server-side validation and XSS protection
+- **Input Validation**: Zod schema validation and XSS protection
+- **CTF-Ready Architecture**: Secure baseline with documented vulnerabilities for educational purposes
-- **Responsive Design**: Modern, mobile-friendly UI with custom CTF theme
+- **Responsive Design**: Modern, mobile-friendly UI with cyberpunk CTF theme

 ## 🏗️ Project Structure